January 29-30 - Washington, D.C.

 THE CHALLENGE

-While AI initiatives are rapidly expanding across industry and at federal and state levels, the infrastructure needed to achieve nationwide AI-readiness is lagging behind.
-Critical gaps exist in local coordination networks, implementation capacity at state and community levels, and community and small-business access points.
+While AI initiatives are rapidly expanding across industry and at federal and state levels, the diffusion ecosystem needed to achieve nationwide AI-readiness is lagging behind.
+This prevents the United States from mobilizing its full potential for AI competitiveness.

-This infrastructure deficit prevents the United States from mobilizing its full population and economy for AI competitiveness.
-America's ability to maintain technological strength depends not only on breakthrough innovations, but on equipping every American – across every county, community, and business – with AI tools, knowledge, and opportunity.
+U.S. leadership in AI depends not only on breakthrough innovations, but also on equipping every American – individuals, local communities, and businesses alike – with AI tools, knowledge, and opportunity.

 Agenda